blghns/crud-app/README.md

+## Assumptions / alterations

+* Single user application.
+* Client extends person.
+* A person may be associated with more than one client.
+  * logic check: if two clients are associated with the same contact, that person is associated with two clients.
+* Database doesn't save data directly to file system, everything is in memory.
+* Don't worry about server errors.
+    * i.e landing on a person id that is not created returns EmptyResultDataAccessException
+* Don't worry about security because this is not real life (this is just fantasy).

+## Would be nice if time permits:

+* Database to save the data to file system so data persists between server sessions.
+* Don't show user any errors.
+Instead, have a catch-all page for server error messages.

 # Aquent developer candidate project

 You can find the code to use as the basis for this project at https://github.com/aquent/crud-app.
 Please fork the repo on GitHub and submit a link to your fork.